majkamajka/10clouds_form/README.md

 # 10clouds_form
-  Simple form with personal information.
+  Simple page with animation and form with personal information.
+Mobile and desktop versions, mobile first approach.

 ## 1. Getting started
   You can view project on https://majkamajka.github.io/10clouds_form/ or clone repository and open index.html file.